 The intent is that all pupils will develop a genuine interest and positive curiosity about foreign languages, finding them enjoyable and stimulating.
 Learning a second language will also offer pupils the opportunity to explore relationships between language and identity, develop a deeper understanding of other cultures and the world around them with a better awareness of self, others and cultural differences.
 The intention is that they will be working towards becoming life-long language learners.

-All classes will have access to a very high-quality foreign languages curriculum using the Language Angels scheme of work and resources.
+All classes will have access to a very high-quality foreign languages curriculum using the personalised curriculum plan, based on Language Angels scheme of work and resources.
 This will progressively develop pupil skills in foreign languages through regularly taught and well-planned weekly lessons in KS2, which will be taught by class teachers.
 In KS1, children will experience foreign languages through songs, stories and games.

 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes - building blocks of language into more complex, fluent and authentic language.

-Units, where possible and appropriate, will be linked to class topics and cross curricular themes.
+Units, where possible and appropriate, have been linked to class topics and cross curricular themes.
 Children will build on previous knowledge gradually as their foreign language lessons continue to recycle, revise and consolidate previously learnt language whilst building on all four language skills: listening, speaking, reading and writing.
 Knowledge and awareness of required and appropriate grammar concepts will be taught throughout all units at all levels of challenge.
-Teachers are provided with a Progression Map and Grammar Grid (downloadable from the “Curriculum Guidance” area of the Language Angels website) to ensure all children are progressing their foreign language learning skills and are taught the appropriate grammar at the right time in their foreign language learning journey.
-Grammar rules and patterns will be taught by level of challenge:

 Grammar is integrated and taught discreetly throughout all appropriate units.
 Teachers can also use the specific Grammar Explained units to ensure pupils are exposed to all of the appropriate grammar so they are able to create their own accurate and personalised responses to complex authentic foreign language questions by the end of the primary phase.